-As a guide, relative humidity levels of 40-60% give optimum results, although there will be no significant detrimental effect on performance if the coating is applied outside of this range.
-However, application should not take place if the relative humidity is greater than 85%.
+As a guide, relative humidity levels of 40-60% give optimum results.
+Application should not take place if the relative humidity is greater than 85%.

-Provision should be made for 24 hour surveillance of equipment.
+Provision should be made for 24-hour surveillance of equipment.

 5.8 HEATING

 If heating is necessary to satisfy the painting specification, it should be by means of a heat exchange system, i.e. air admitted to the tank should not pass directly through a combustion chamber.